Homepage > Journal > What is flat design?

 • Purposefulness – randomness is a trait that both systems try to counteract in every possible way.

-An important characteristic of Flat Design is the privileging of function, the aesthetics of which must not get in the way but must support it prominently.
-An interface is, first and foremost, a tool.
+An important characteristic of flat design elements is the privileging of function, the aesthetics of which must not get in the way but must support it prominently.
+An interface is, first and foremost, a functional tool.

 This is why we should first evaluate the application's interface from the perspective of its usability rather than its visual appeal.
 Particularly the kind that is not conducive and does not support functionality.

-By prioritizing functionality over aesthetics (but not underestimating the role of the latter), Flat Design makes it much easier to see the user experience.
+By prioritizing functionality over aesthetic appeal (but not underestimating the latter's role), flat design makes it much easier to see the user experience.

-It lets us notice more quickly how user experience translates into satisfaction, evaluation, loyalty, and spontaneous recommendation and observe the emotional relationship that develops between the end user and the digital product.
+It lets us notice more quickly how user experience translates into satisfaction, evaluation, loyalty, and spontaneous recommendation and observe the emotional relationship that develops between the end user and a digital product.

-Another no less important factors that determined the popularity and importance of Flat Design were the speed and the relative ease of creating interfaces in this approach.
+Another no less important factor that determined the popularity and importance of flat design was the speed and the relative ease of creating interfaces with this approach.

 Projects in which skeuomorphism is a crucial value are much more work-intensive.